• Skip to primary navigation

 Once you are a more experienced proofreader, you can apply to high-level platforms.

-ProofreadNOW is a platform for those with at least five years of experience as a professional proofreader.
-To join, proofreaders must undergo a series of difficult tests to prove capability.
+ProofreadNOW is a platform for those with at least five years of experience as professional proofreaders.
+To join, proofreaders must undergo a series of difficult tests to prove their capability.

 Edit 911 hires the cream of the crop of proofreaders and editors – those with PhDs, published scholars and professors, master book and copy editors.
 It is the place to be for the most experienced in the industry.

-For a more comprehensive list, the best job boards, and tips for finding proofreader jobs, check out Best Online Proofreading Jobs in 2021.
+For a more comprehensive list of the best job boards and tips for finding proofreader jobs, check out Best Online Proofreading Jobs in 2021.

 The tools to become a successful proofreader